- General Information

-- Mobile phones - ICFA is a quiet study area and mobile phones may not be used other than as digital cameras.
+- Mobile phones - May not be used other than as digital cameras.

-- For all other researchers, you need to be issued a Visitor’s badge.
-When you arrive at the Library, please tell the guard at the security desk that you have an appointment in ICFA and the guard will dial the appropriate extension.
+- For all other researchers, you need to be issued a Visitor's badge.
+When you arrive at the Library, inform the security guard that you have an appointment in ICFA and the guard will dial the appropriate extension.